roryprimrose/Neovolve.Configuration.DependencyInjection/README.md

 The package can be installed from NuGet using ```Install-Package Neovolve.Configuration.DependencyInjection```.

 # Usage
-This package requires that the application bootstrapping provide a root configuration type that defines the configuration structure that the application uses.
+This package requires that the application bootstrapping provide a root configuration class that matches the configuration structure that the application uses.

 The `ConfigureWith<T>` extension method registers the configuration type, all nested configuration types and all interfaces found as services in the host application.
 It will also ensure that `IOptions<>`, `IOptionsSnapshot<>` and `IOptionsMonitor<>` types are registered with the class types found under the root config type as well as all their interfaces.